Malvern Hills Rural Fund

 What types of projects does the fund support?

-We are looking to support new capital projects that bring something new to your business.
-They must represent good value for money.
-We cannot fund staff costs, general operating expenses or services you are legally required to provide.
+We are looking to support new capital projects (something physical like a new piece of equipment or machinery) that bring something new to your business.
+They must represent good value for money and be able to be completed by 31st January 2026.
+We cannot fund staff costs, general operating expenses, or services you are legally required to provide.

-The following types of project will be supported:
+The following types of projects will be supported:

-1. Purchase of capital items to start, grow and develop the business offer of micro and small rural businesses and farm diversifications, for example:
+- Purchase of capital items to start, grow, and develop the business offer of micro and small rural businesses and farm diversifications, for example:

 Where should my project take place?

 The project must be delivered in a rural area within the district of Malvern Hills.
-Please refer to Defra's Rural Map to check the project delivery postcode.
+Please refer to Defra's Rural Map to check if your project is in a rural area.

 On the left hand side you will see a menu: